LilianXiao/Hangman/README.md

 # Hangman

-1.File I/O is integral in my Hangman game.
-On a basic level, it can efficiently handle image loading
-    and updating mechanisms (as seen in ImageManager.java, where the imageLoader and updateImage methods are found).
+1. File I/O is integral in my Hangman game.
+On a basic level, it can efficiently handle image loading and updating mechanisms (as seen in ImageManager.java, where the imageLoader and updateImage methods are found).
 A BufferedImage field reads the file of the given filepath to create or update a JLabel component directly in the Hangman GUI.
 Similarly, the WordManager class uses File I/O to